 Whence the name?
-On my first visit to Beijing I worked on an illegal magazine run out of an apartment.
-I needed a Chinese business card and my colleagues called me ‘Lin Si’, which sounds a little like my name, Lynne Stuart.
+On my first visit to Beijing I worked on an illegal magazine run out of an apartment in a diplomatic compound.
+I needed a Chinese business card and my colleagues decided to rename me ‘Lin Si’, which sounds a little like my name, Lynne Stuart.
 The Chinese characters in the red stamp mean ‘forest’ and ‘thought’ or ‘idea’.

 Idea in a forest is all about using visual communications to make your message clearer.
-I have extensive experience working with a diverse range of clients to run projects from conceptualisation to production, within a team or on my own to produce high quality effective solutions.
+I have extensive experience working with a diverse range of clients to run projects from conceptualisation to production, within a team or on my own to produce high quality effective visual outputs.

-I collaborate with teams to design and produce print assets, short films and sites for a wide range of people with interesting projects including civil-society organisations, academic researchers, human rights defenders and poets.
+I collaborate with teams to design and produce print assets, short films and websites.
+Clients are a wide range of people with interesting projects including civil-society organisations, academic researchers, human rights defenders and poets.

 lynne (at) ideainaforest.org

-With thanks to Stefan and Olaf Dunn for developing the idea in a forest theme and making this site.
+With thanks to Stefan and Olaf Dunn for developing the idea in a forest theme and making this site and to Dirk Meerkotter for firefighting and updates.